Coliseo GNP Seguros: History

 Construction of the Estadio Tres de Marzo began on 1971, when the newly founded football team of the Universidad Autónoma de Guadalajara (UAG), that back then played in the third tier of Mexican football, needed a stadium.
 The steel stands were prefabricated and had a capacity of around 3,000 people.
 The stadium was named to honor the establishing date of the UAG: 3 March 1935.

 In 1973, in virtue of UAG ascending to the second level of Mexican football and according to a ruling from the Mexican Football Federation that demanded that Second Division teams must have a stadium with minimum capacity of 15,000 people, new concrete stands were constructed on the sides of the pitch.

 In 1975, after the Tecos de la UAG ascended to the Primera División de Mexico, the stands were once again remodeled in order to meet the minimum demands of the division which was 25,000 people.

 The stadium once again went through renovation in order to accommodate the 1986 World Cup which brought the capacity to 30,015 people after new standing room areas were created.

 In 1999, Estadio Tres de Marzo underwent its last major renovation which included improvements such as a new pitch and drainage system.
 The stadium earns its name for the founding date of the Universidad Autónoma de Guadalajara, On March 3, 1935.

 Later, in 2009, Estadio Tres de Marzo was remodeled to fit the new modern look of Estudiantes Tecos and changed the stands' colors from being yellow and red, to wine red, while also drawing out the team's logo in the middle of both the east and west sides of the main stands.

 In June 2020, Jaguares de Jalisco and Halcones de Zapopan of the Liga de Balompié Mexicano moved to the stadium.
 Jaguares de Jalisco and UAG invested money in renovations for the stadium.

 In February 2022, ahead of the 2022 LFA season, the Reyes de Jalisco of the Liga de Fútbol Americano Profesional (LFA) announced that they would play in the stadium, becoming the first professional gridiron football team to do so.
+In 2023 they moved to a new stadium built by the Guadalajara City Council.

+In November 2025, UAG agreed to lease the stadium to OCESA, a concert promotion company, for a period of ten years.
+Following this agreement, reconstruction work began on the stadium to convert it into a venue primarily dedicated to concerts, forcing Tecos to relocate their home games to a field adjacent to the stadium.
+In April 2026, the stadium was renamed following a naming rights deal with GNP Seguros and was announced to be reopening in August.
+After its opening, the venue will be able to continue hosting football matches, however, these will be subject to the concert schedule to be held there.